Stage 2C: Potential Benefits of Adjuvant Treatment

 Figure A explanatory: The diagram above shows data for melanoma patients 5 years and 10 years after receiving a melanoma diagnosis.
 It is based on a study using a global; international melanoma database from ten countries (Eighth Edition International Melanoma Database)1 It shows how many patients are likely to survive (still be alive) 5 years and 10 years after receiving their melanoma diagnosis.

-For 100 people diagnosed with Stage 2C melanoma who are treated with surgery alone (and do not have adjuvant therapy), we would expect 82 people to have had no further recurrence of their melanoma five years after surgery.
+For 100 people diagnosed with Stage 2C melanoma who are treated with surgery alone (and do not have adjuvant therapy), we would expect 82 people to still be alive five years after their melanoma surgery.
 This is 82% of individuals — shown in yellow.

-After the same period (within five years of their surgery), eighteen people in the group will have needed more treatment for their melanoma.
-The melanoma will therefore have recurred (returned) in 18% of individuals — shown in purple.
+After the same period (within five years of their surgery), eighteen people in the group will not have survived their melanoma.
+The melanoma will therefore have recurred (returned) in 18% of individuals will have sadly died due to it — shown in purple.